anshultaak/demo-app/README.md

    - SSH into the server: `ssh ubuntu@IP -i $PRIVATE_KEY_PATH`.
    - Clone the repository: `git clone https://github.com/anshultaak/demo-app.git`.
    - Run the `taskfile.yaml` to deploy the application.
-     - Use `task deploy_cicd` command to deploy the application.
+     - Use `task deploy_app` command to deploy the application.
      - Use `task clean` command to clean the running Docker containers.

 ## Taskfile.yaml Explanation